COVID-19 Stimulus Checks for Individuals

 Follow the directions from the IRS on how to claim these payments if you were eligible for but did not receive them, or if the amount you received was incorrect.

 By claiming the Child Tax Credit (CTC), you can reduce the amount of money you owe on your federal taxes.
 The amount of credit you receive is based on your income and number of qualifying children you are claiming.

 Even if you don’t pay any taxes, you may qualify for a refund of the CTC.

 The CTC was expanded under the American Rescue Plan Act (ARPA) of 2021 for tax year 2021 only.
-If you are eligible, you will begin receiving advance Child Tax Credit payments on July 15.
+If you are eligible, you should have begun receiving advance Child Tax Credit payments on July 15.
 The payments will continue monthly through December 2021.
 Under ARPA, families are eligible to receive:

 - Up to $3,000 per qualifying child between ages 6 and 17

 - Up to $3,600 per qualifying child under age 6

 The Internal Revenue Service (IRS) began sending out letters in early June to more than 36 million families who may be eligible for the monthly payments.
 Most families do not need to do anything to get their payments, as long as they’ve filed their 2020 or 2019 tax return.
 Learn more about the letter and how it can help you determine your eligibility.

 Update Your Information for the Advance Child Tax Credit